yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 ## In depth

 Note that the availability of some features depends on your plan.
-See [Pricing plan](https://www.yugabyte.com/pricing/) for plan details.
+To review your plan, navigate to **Usage & Billing > Plan**.

 ### Topology